pocket-id/website/docs/helping-out/contributing.md

 # Contributing

-I am happy that you want to contribute to Pocket ID and help to make it better!
+We are happy that you want to contribute to Pocket ID and help to make it better!
 All contributions are welcome, including issues, suggestions, pull requests and more.

 ## Getting started